miredirex/cmake-vcpkg-example/README.md

 Run `./vcpkg/bootstrap-vcpkg.sh` or `.\vcpkg\bootstrap-vcpkg.bat`

-Build the project using your IDE of choice or manually:
+Build the project using your IDE/build tool of choice or manually:

 ```bash
 cmake -B build -S .